DALLAS GREASE TRAP SERVICES

 What kind of maintenance does my grease interceptor require?

 Proper maintenance of the grease interceptor is crucial to prevent waste grease from getting through the sewer system.
-If the grease interceptors function is hampered by lack of proper maintenance, this can cause blockages in your plumbing leading to the sewer line due to hardening of the waste grease and food solids.
-This can result in waste water backups into your premises, causing bad odors and potentially harmful contamination.
-If the clog is in the sewer line it can cause a backup resulting in overflow which cannot only affect the environment, but neighboring establishments.
+If the grease interceptors function is hampered by lack of proper maintenance, this can cause blockages in your plumbing, leading to the sewer line due to the hardening of the waste grease and food solids.
+This can result in wastewater backups into your premises, causing bad odors and potentially harmful contamination.
+If the clog is in the sewer line, it can cause a backup resulting in overflow, which can affect not only the environment but neighboring establishments as well.

 What is a good schedule to clean my grease interceptor?

 For HGIs, a good rule of thumb is monthly pumping.
 For GGIs, which are much larger and located outdoors, the typical interval is no more than every three months.